trezor/trezor-suite/packages/suite/docs/SEND.md

 ------

 ### (ETH only) Data:
-Additional field in send form, activated by "Add data" option Same behavior as BTC OP_RETURN output
+Additional field in send form, activated by "Add data" option.
+Same behavior as BTC OP_RETURN output.
 - HEX field, (on the right) should be changed on every ASCII field (on the left) change
 - ASCII field should be changed ONLY if HEX is valid, otherwise should be empty

 ### Data errors:
 - DATA_NOT_SET
 - DATA_NOT_VALID_HEX
-- DATA_HEX_TOO_BIG (size greater than 160 chars, FW limitation???)
+- DATA_HEX_TOO_BIG (size greater than 160 chars, FW limitation ??? investigate....)

 ------